It's something that tends to happen with particularly advanced mentor-like alien species, Sufficiently Advanced Ancient Astronauts

 nor something as unphysical as an Energy Being

 while also maintaining some sense of secrecy and wonderment, so you take the "astronaut" idea and run with it.
-The aliens end up wearing large all-enclosing hazmat-like encounter suits that shield their frail physical butts from the elements.
+The aliens end up wearing large all-enclosing hazmat-like encounter suits that shield their frail physical selves from the elements.

 The great thing is that because you don't know what their encounter-suited butts look like, they could be anything!
 The variety of abnormal suit shapes that can be worn by a performer is also greater than the variety possible with rubber faces.
 People in Rubber Suits

 still need the full detail and design of a whole new species, while this trope leaves things to the imagination.
 A permanent life in an encounter suit can also be justified a lot more than Humanoid Aliens

 : they have Bizarre Alien Biology

 that can't stand our atmosphere, they're physically very frail by comparison, so it works like Powered Armour

 May overlap at times with Mobile-Suit Human

 if the "can" is human shaped.
 Contrast with Exposed Extraterrestrials

 - The Emperor of the Arquillian Galaxy from Men In Black, of course.
 He's the classic Little Green Man in a can... disguised as an elderly Eastern European jeweler.